WildAnimalClocks/aging-mice/README.md

 ## setup

 Although not a requirement, an install of conda will make the setup of this pipeline on your local machine much more streamlined.
-I have created an ``aging-mice`` conda environment which will allow you to access all the software required for the pipeline to run.
+I have created an ``epi_clock`` conda environment which will allow you to access all the software required for the pipeline to run.
 To install conda, visit here https://conda.io/docs/user-guide/install/ in a browser.

 > *Recommendation:* Install the `64-bit Python 3.6` version of Miniconda